This baked chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 - Preheat oven to 325°F / 160°C

-- Melt the butter and pour into the oreo crumbs1.5 cups Oreo Crumbs, ¼ cup Butter
+- Melt the butter and pour it into the oreo crumbs.1.5 cups (180 g) Oreo Crumbs, ¼ cup (57 g) Unsalted Butter

-- Mix together until totally combined, then pour into the prepared cake pan and smoosh it evenly along the bottom
+- Mix together until totally combined, then pour into the prepared cake pan and smoosh it evenly along the bottom.

-- Beat the cream cheese with both the sugars until smooth16 oz Cream Cheese, ¾ cup White Sugar, ¼ cup Light Brown Sugar
+- Beat the cream cheese with both sugars until smooth.16 oz (455 g) Cream Cheese, ¾ cup (150 g) Granulated Sugar, ¼ cup (50 g) Light Brown Sugar

 - Mix in the cocoa powder3 tablespoon Cocoa Powder